>

 The Truro Wassail Bowl Singers of Malpas, Cornwall, sang their Cornish Wassail Song in a recording made by Peter Kennedy in 1951.
 It was included on the anthology Songs of Ceremony (The Folk Songs of Britain Volume 9; Caedmon 1961; Topic 1970).

 The Watersons sang Malpas Wassail in 1975 on their LP For Pence and Spicy Ale.
 This track was reissued in 2003 on The Definitive Collection.
 A.L.
-Lloyd commented in the original album's sleeve notes:
+Lloyd noted on the original album:

 Louis and Sally Killen sang Malpas Wassail in the same year on their LP Bright Shining Morning.
 Louis Killen noted: